adventistmedia/adventisthub-apidoc/source/includes/api/_memberships.md

 # Membership

-Memberships to Hub teams.
+Memberships to the users teams.

-It's important to know the users team role after they've signed in to avoid calling endpoints the user doesn't have access to or showing the UI components that are not applicable.
+It's important to know the users team role after they've signed in to avoid calling endpoints the user doesn't have access too or showing the UI components that are not applicable.

 ## Fields